Foster E. Mohrhardt

-Foster Edward Mohrhardt (March 7, 1907 - June 7, 1992) was a United States librarian.
+Foster Edward Mohrhardt (7 March 1907 - 7 June 1992) was a United States librarian.
 He had a long and illustrious career in library and information science as a scholar, organizer and diplomat, and was listed by American Libraries among "100 Leaders we had in the 20th Century".
 Mohrhardt is also known for his work to have the United States Department of Agriculture Library re-designated as a national library.

 Early life

-Foster E. Mohrhardt was born in Lansing, Michigan, on March 7, 1907, to Albert Mohrhardt and Alice (Bennet) Mohrhardt.
+Foster E. Mohrhardt was born in Lansing, Michigan, on 7 March 1907, to Albert Mohrhardt and Alice (Bennet) Mohrhardt.
 He attended high school in Lansing and earned a Bachelor of Arts degree in English from Michigan State College (now Michigan State University).
 While at Michigan State College he worked as a student stack assistant and was assistant to the librarian from 1928 to 1929.
-He went on to earn a bachelor of science degree in Library Service in 1930 from Columbia University.
+He went on to earn a Bachelor of Science degree in Library Service in 1930 from Columbia University.
 While there, he worked as a general assistant in the New York Public Library.
-In 1931 he returned to Michigan and worked in the library at the University of Michigan while he completed a Master of Arts degree in English and Library Service.
-During that time he earned a diploma from the University of Munich in 1932, while also taking courses at other universities as a special student (including North Carolina, New York, Purdue, and Indiana Universities).
+In 1931, he returned to Michigan and worked in the library at the University of Michigan while he completed a Master of Arts degree in English and Library Service.
+During that time he earned a diploma from the Ludwig-Maximilians-Universität München in 1932, while also taking courses at other universities as a special student (including North Carolina, New York, Purdue, and Indiana Universities).
 While at the University of Michigan, Mohrhardt met Dr. William Warner who would go on to become his mentor and he would marry Katherine Selina Kivisto in 1936, whom he also met during his time there.
 They had two children, a son David and a daughter, Katri.

 Following his master's degree, Mohrhardt began his career as assistant librarian and faculty member at Colorado State College of Education in 1933.
-By 1934 he would move back to New York to work in the Business Library at Columbia University.
+By 1934, he would move back to New York to work in the Business Library at Columbia University.
 When William Warner became chairman of the Carnegie Corporation of New York he hired Mohrhardt to assist him with a project that would produce a bibliography published by the American Library Association (ALA) in 1937 called A List of Books for Junior College Libraries.
 During this time he traveled throughout the United States meeting various library and education representatives of junior college with the purpose of compiling a list of books beneficial to those institutions.
 Through his travels he would gain expertise in library evaluation which he would draw on and publish about throughout his career.
-From 1938 until 1946 Mohrhardt would become librarian of Washington and Lee University in Virginia.
+From 1938 until 1946, Mohrhardt would become librarian of Washington and Lee University in Virginia.
 During his tenure there he was responsible for completing renovations to the Library building as well as developing special collections.